Wii: Console

-The Wii includes 512 MB of internal flash memory for storing saved games and downloaded content from the Wii channels.
-Users could expand their storage for downloaded games and saved games, as well as provide photos and music that could be used with some games and Wii channels, through SD cards (and later SDHC cards) inserted into an external slot on the console located under a front panel.
-A later system update added the ability to launch Wii channels and play Virtual Console and WiiWare games directly from SD cards.
+The system includes 512 MB of internal flash memory for storing saved data and downloaded content.
+This storage could be expanded via SD cards inserted into a slot behind a front panel.
+A later system update enabled users to launch Wii channels and play Virtual Console and WiiWare games directly from SD cards.

-The rear of the console features the unit's video output and power connections along with two USB ports.
-The top of the console, when placed vertically, includes a panel that includes four ports for GameCube controllers and two GameCube memory cards.
+The rear of the console houses video output and power connectors, along with two USB ports.
+When oriented vertically, the top panel reveals four GameCube controller ports and two GameCube memory card slots.

-The Wii was Nintendo's smallest home console at the time (the current smallest is hybrid home-portable console Nintendo Switch, when in portable mode); it measures 44 mm (1.73 in) wide, 157 mm (6.18 in) tall and 215.4 mm (8.48 in) deep in its vertical orientation, slightly larger than three DVD cases stacked together.
-The included stand measures 55.4 mm (2.18 in) wide, 44 mm (1.73 in) tall and 225.6 mm (8.88 in) deep.
-The system weighs 1.2 kg (2.7 lb), making it the lightest of the three major seventh-generation consoles.
-The Wii may stand horizontally or vertically.
+At launch, the Wii was Nintendo's smallest home console.
+Measuring 44 mm wide, 157 mm tall, and 215.4 mm deep in its vertical orientation, the system was slightly larger than three DVD cases stacked together.
+The console was designed to operate either horizontally or vertically.
+Its included stand, used for stability in vertical placement, measures 55.4 mm wide, 44 mm tall, and 225.6 mm deep.
+Weighing 1.2 kg, the Wii was the lightest of the three major seventh-generation consoles.